taidnguyen/taidnguyen/README.md

 🇻🇳&nbsp;From Saigon, Vietnam

 💻&nbsp;I am interested in machine learning, NLP, Python, and open-source.
-I want to apply these these domains to advance social goods.
+I want to apply these domains to advance social goods.

 🐳&nbsp;Technologies I'm currently learning are Transformers, Docker, and Airflow.